Searching across the enterprise

 - Use the Explore buttons or other search parameters to identify the event data.

-- Double-click on the event to open the Process Details page.
+- Double-click an event to open the Process Details page.

-- On the Event History tab, locate the detail row that you need.
+- On the Event History tab, locate the row that you need.

 - At the end of the row, click the Question icon.